 List of major .NET languages

-Java is a competitor to .NET and is not implemented by the publisher.
+Java being a competitor to .NET is not implemented by the owner.

 - A#.
 Ada.

 - Dyalog APL.
 APL.

 - Fortran .NET.
 FTN95.
 Fortran.